Updated: February 8th, 2026

 Often, there are other things going on, too: like unexpected weight gain, or feeling tired all the time.

-They tell me they’ve tried to get to the root of the problem, but can’t find answers.
+They’ve done everything they can to try and get to the root of the problem, but can’t find answers.

 Sometimes, these problems are so persistent it’s impacting daily life.
 These women are afraid to go anywhere that involves a shared meal, because they simply don’t know what will happen when they eat.

-They’ve looked for help, but they’re either told it’s something that they have to learn to live with, or that they’re too stressed out and if they’d just relax their problems would subside.
-Now there’s definitely a link between stress and digestive issues, but there’s often a lot more at play.
+When they’ve asked for help, they’ve been told it’s something they just have to learn to live with, or it’s all based on stress, and they just need to relax to relieve their symptoms.
+While there’s definitely a link between stress and digestive issues, there’s often a lot more at play.
 Women are surprised when I tell them that their gut issues could be connected to hormonal imbalances.

 What happens when you have a leaky gut?